inside.ewu.edu

 Pre-requisites: HUMR 328.

-The course explores the theories of employee training and development management as well as the practical application of these theories in today’s organizations.
-This course reviews the strategic context of training and development, covers the fundamentals of designing training programs and training methods, and explores the role of employee training and development in helping companies increase their social responsibility.
+Explores the theories of employee training and development management as well as the practical application of these theories in today’s organizations.
+Reviews the strategic context of training and development, covers the fundamentals of designing training programs and training methods, and explores the role of employee training and development in helping companies increase their social responsibility.

 HUMR 425.
 BUSINESS COMPUTER APPLICATIONS FOR HUMAN RESOURCE MANAGEMENT.
 4 Credits.